 - There is provision for registration of individual participants and the capability to generate data for institutional reporting.

 - Appropriate evaluation procedures are utilized and criteria are established for awarding CEUs to individual students prior to the beginning of the activity.
 This may include the evaluation of student performance, instructional procedures and course effectiveness.

 The CEU process

-When a unit within the university chooses to sponsor a CEU event, the process must be initiated with a CEU Event Application.
-This form must be fully completed with all required signatures and submitted directly to the university CEU coordinator in VCU OCPE at least one calendar month prior to the event start date.
-Applicants should work with the designated CEU manager within their school or unit to complete this process.
+When a unit within the university chooses to sponsor a CEU event, the process must be initiated with a CEU Event Approval Form (request an application from firstname.lastname@example.org).
+This form must be fully completed with all required signatures and submitted directly to VCU OCPE at least one calendar month prior to the event start date.

-If approval is awarded, the university CEU coordinator will initiate or enter the event in OCPE’s online registration system.
-At this time, the event will be turned over to and managed by the unit CEU manager.
-If the event is not approved, the university CEU coordinator will notify the applicant and unit CEU manager directly.
+If approval is awarded, VCU OCPE will enter the event in OCPE’s online registration system.
+At this time, the event will be turned over to and managed by the appropriate CEU manager (see contact information below).

 Changing an event

-Any changes to an event after the approval process will require the event to be reapproved with a new CEU Event Approval Form at least five business days prior to the event start date.
-The original event number must be included on the new form.
+Any changes to an event must be emailed to email@example.com at least five business days prior to the event start date.

 Canceling an event

 If an event is canceled, notification must be received via email to firstname.lastname@example.org no later than the start date of the event.